 Leah Broad – Founder and editor of The Oxford Culture Review.
-Leah is currently studying for a doctorate in Music at Oxford University, specialising in modernism and Scandinavian theatre.
-Other than theatre, her writing interests are in contemporary music, literature in translation, poetry, and art.
+Leah is a Lecturer in Music at the University of Oxford.
+She wrote her doctorate on theatre music, and other than theatre her writing interests are in contemporary music, literature in translation, poetry, and art.
 She won the Observer/Anthony Burgess Prize for Arts Journalism 2015, and is one of the BBC/AHRC’s New Generation Thinkers 2016.
 Her writing has appeared in the Observer and on other online platforms such as The Conversation and Huffington Post.
 She has her own research website, and is on Twitter @LeahBroad.

 Leah Veronese – Literature Editorial Assistant.
 Leah is an alumna of Hertford College Oxford, who is now studying at Kings College London for an MA in Early Modern Literature.
 Her research interests include commonplace books and readership, and the survival of Marian iconography after the Reformation.
 In her spare time Leah enjoys choral singing, poetry, cinema, creating obsessive collages and making the occasional cocktail.